 - changes to your payment amount or payment method

-- reinstating your driver’s license if it was suspended for non-payment
+- reinstating your driver’s licence if it was suspended for non-payment

 - negotiating the removal of a writ against your property if you’d like to sell the property

 Your repayment agreement is reviewed annually and revised if needed.

 Contact your recoveries officer as soon as possible if you’re:

 - experiencing financial hardships

 - on a limited income like AISH or social assistance

 We keep all your file information private and confidential.
 Sometimes, we’re required by law to release your information to other agencies that can include the following: